Parting from Abbot Zan

 The sky is long, the fortified pass is cold,

-At the year's end, hunger and cold pursue me.
+At the year's end, hunger and chill pursue me.

 The desert wind blows my travelling clothes,